-Advances in tech and changes in the demographics of B2B buyers have impacted the B2B eCommerce industry.
-Now, more than 70% of millennials offer input, while a third are decision makers.
+Advances in tech and changes in the demographics of B2B buyers have impacted the B2B eCommerce industry quite significantly over the past few years.
+According to data shared online, millennials make more than 70% of B2B buying decisions.
 Unlike Generation X and baby boomers who primarily made up the B2B audience before 2020, millennials are much more familiar and dependent on technology.
 Where cold-calling, sales reps, product trials, print ads, conferences, and trade shows would’ve convinced your typical B2B audience, digital marketing (like e-books and social media) and brand transparency are now much more valuable.

 What this means for B2B businesses is that they will have to adapt their marketing.
 Millennials approach the B2B buying journey as a B2C consumer and, as a result, their expectations are different.
 To put it more bluntly, their expectations are higher.
 They’re used to a first-class, personalized customer experience.

 This makes B2B marketing tricky.
 While, in theory, B2B marketing should follow a similar approach used by B2C marketing, the truth is that it’s more challenging to get the same results.

 To make it easier, it helps to stay up to date with emerging trends in the industry.
 So, we’ve done all the reading for you to help you understand the new needs of the B2B audience.
 Here are some of the main B2B eCommerce trends that will start (or continue) to play an important role in 2023.

 15 B2B eCommerce Trends That Will Shape 2023: